abeerpathela/stopWatch/README.md

 Copy code
 cd stopWatch
 3️⃣ Run the project
-Open index.html in your browser.
+Open index.html in any browser.

 🤝 Contributing
-PRs and suggestions are welcome!
+Feel free to open issues or submit PRs!

 👨‍💻 Author
 Made with ❤️ by Abeer Pathela